eluinstra/file-server-documentation/docs/installation/file-server.md

 ## Installation

-De File Server consists of the following file: file-server-1.0.0.jar For configuration of the File Server see here.
-The application writes logging to a logfile (see here).
-The application also uses a database (see [here](database.md))
+De File Server consists of the following file: file-server-1.0.0.jar For configuration of the File Server see [here](#configuration).
+The application writes logging to a logfile (see [here](#start-with-a-custom-log4j2-file-log4j2xml)).
+The application also uses a database (see [here](database.md)) to store user and file information and writes the files to a file share.

 - create directory `file-server`
 - copy `file-server-1.0.0.jar` to `file-server`